Marshmellmoo/raytracer/submission-intersect.md

 I chose to make a new abstract class "shape.h" that represents all possible kinds of shapes that can be stored in a scene.
 The shape class has a method rayIntersect which returns a true if the inputted ray intersects the object, and false otherwise.
 It also holds a field that holds the RenderShapeData of the object for easy access to the ctm, material, etc.

+In raytracer, I chose to make two helper functions, "traceRay()" which takes a ray, and all the objects in the scene, and finds the closest ray to object intersection.
+If nothing intersects the ray (aka. t = INFINITY) then the default value is black.
+I then have "phong()" which

 ### Collaboration/References

 ### Known Bugs
+I had some troubles getting phong lighting to work initially, as I just used my code from lab 5.
+However, I realized that we were only implementing directional lighting, and my code worked perfectly fine afterwards.

 ### Extra Credit